Homemade Sugar-Free Muesli

 • Difficulty: Very easy

-• Cost: Cheap
+• Cost: Budget-friendly

 • Preparation time: 5 Minutes

-• Portions: About 4
+• Portions: about 4

-• Cooking methods: No cooking
+• Cooking methods: No-cook

 • Cuisine: Healthy